Android TV boxes have become very popular devices and are great low-cost media centers for any home.

 Below are some of our favorite options for Android TV box replacement.

-Units with a dedicated dongle are the easiest to set up and working once the small USB dongle is plugged in.
+Units with a dedicated dongle are the easiest to set up and work once the small USB dongle is plugged in.

 Of course, a small USB dongle will take up a USB slot on a box and may not fit into some setups, in which case a Bluetooth unit would be a better option.